 The indexing of your content by Google crawlers depends on user demand and the quality of your content.
 Previously, Google used to index pages predominantly based on the desktop version.
-However, due to the huge spike in users using mobile devices for their Google searches in the current day and age, Google primarily crawls mobile versions of pages first which gave rise to the Google’s Mobile-First Indexing rule.
+However, due to the huge spike in users using mobile devices for their Google searches in the current day and age, Google primarily crawls mobile versions of pages first which gave rise to Google’s Mobile-First Indexing rule.

-For your page to rank higher in mobile-first indexing, ensure all your images have alt text.
+For your page to rank higher in Google’s mobile-first indexing, ensure all your images have alt text.
 The alt text should be descriptive of the image as empty or irrelevant alt text negatively affects ranking.
 Alt text is important for crawlers to understand the image better.

 Below are examples of good and bad alt text.